-In this respect, Embassy of Italy and The Energy and Resources Institute (TERI) have envisaged to engage and deliberate with youth around issues related to climate change through a joint programme called Changemakers for Climate Action (CCA).
-The programme aspires to reach out to youth across India.
-Youth voices will be brought forward through deliberations and dialogues around evidence based, proportionate and important environment and sustainable development issues.
-The recommendations and viewpoints from young participants across the country will be compiled through a bottom–up approach.
+In this respect, Embassy of Italy and The Energy and Resources Institute (TERI) envisaged to engage and deliberate with youth around issues related to climate change through a joint programme called Changemakers for Climate Action (CCA).
+The programme aspired to reach out to youth across India.
+Youth voices were brought forward through deliberations and dialogues around evidence based, proportionate and important environment and sustainable development issues.
+The recommendations and viewpoints from young participants across the country were compiled through a bottom–up approach.

 The Energy & Resources Institute